deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Now the *other* reason is—"

-"Goddammit Baseball, don’t you tell her!"
+"Goddammit BASEBALL, don’t you tell her!"
 Adam returned in time to gently clamp his hands over Ava’s ears.
 She giggled and wriggled free.

 "Aww come on man, I’ve GOT to meet the girl brave enough to take *you*